 F) B, C, D, and E

 Yep, unless you’re specifically playing a chasing game, your toddler’s motivations for running a lightning speed might be a little muddled.
 But that’s okay!
-The root of all of these running urges is that Baby realizes he can run, so he goes for it.
-There’s not too much thought involved, and chances are that he isn&;t trying to upset you by bolting, it just seems like good, impulsive fun!
+The root of all of these running urges is that Baby realizes they can run, so they go for it.
+There’s not too much thought involved, and chances are that they isn&;t trying to upset you by bolting, it just seems like good, impulsive fun!

-That’s why your goal isn’t necessarily to get Baby to stop running; it’s to help him think about running a little more before doing it and keeping him safe.
+That’s why your goal isn’t necessarily to get Baby to stop running; it’s to help them think about running a little more before doing it and keeping them safe.

 How do I do that?

-Option #1: You can explain as best you can why it’s not a good idea for Baby to run, and you might be able to convince him to see your side of things.
-You can tell him that it can be dangerous for him to be out of your sight, that he can get hurt by running too fast, and that it’s easy to get lost when you run away.
+Option #1: You can explain as best you can why it’s not a good idea for Baby to run, and you might be able to convince them to see your side of things.
+You can tell them that it can be dangerous for them to be out of your sight, that they can get hurt by running too fast, and that it’s easy to get lost when you run away.
 However, toddlers aren’t famous for their abilities to process logical arguments.
 If you find yourself explaining for the 20th time why we don’t run in the store/street/restaurant, it might be time to let logic fall by the wayside.

 Option #2: As a supplement to explaining, you can try redirecting some of Baby‘s running energy to other things.
 Maybe you can set aside a certain time during the day to play tag, catch, or otherwise use Baby‘s running powers for good.
 If Baby can put that energy into an activity that makes you happy, you’ll both enjoy your day more (and one of you will be a little too tired to run later).
 You can also use this time to practice “come back here” games like Red Light, Green Light or Simon Says for when Baby really needs to run and you really need them to stop running.